Indian Poker: A Fun Card-on-Forehead Game

 Some may even extend the game and grow the pot by dealing each card individually, followed by a betting round.
 Based on even more cards visible from their opponents, players can decide to keep calling or fold.

-Using more than three cards may become cumbersome and cause cards to fall from everyone’s forehead, defeating the point of the game.
+Using more than three cards in this Indian poker variation may become cumbersome and cause cards to fall from everyone’s forehead, defeating the point of the game.
 Another alternative is to play a low-ball version, with players hoping to draw the weakest poker combo to scoop the pot.

 A stud version of the game has players receiving a few cards to look at while also showing a few “hole cards” that only opponents can see.
 This variant creates and intriguing traditional poker hybrid.